grahamhoyes/homelab/flux/apps/hoyeslab/pihole/README.md

     - Some alternatives to this:
         - Deploy Pi-hole on a separate Raspberry Pi, and switch to using network-level DNS configuration in Unifi Network rather than WAN-level, which would allow specifying a third DNS server.
         - Deploy a Raspberry Pi somewhere else in my network, but make it a k3s node so we can keep using metallb.
 Figure out how to make sure one Pi-hole replica stays on that node.
+- Instead of setting the primary / replicas URL + password configuration string for nebula-sync in 1password as its own field, switch to External Secrets Operator and use templating to build that variable with just the password stored in 1password.